OberholzerSM/OberholzerSM/README.md

 ## About me
-- I am interessted in Data Analysis and Programing.
+- I am interested in Data Analysis and Programing.
 - I studied theoretical Physics at the University of Bern.

 ## Tools